BurntxNoodle/Python/Affine Brute Force/Readme.md

 # Affine Ciphertext Decoder - Shows all 312 possibilities

 In class, we learned about the affine cipher.
-To better understand the encoding process, and to help with homework, I coded it up with python.
+To help with a homework problem with ciphertext encoded by the Affine encryption, I coded this up to go over all possibilities and brute force the text so I wouldn't have to do this by hand.

 #### How to run